Department of Labor - Explained

 Back To: HUMAN RESOURCES, EMPLOYMENT, & LABOR

-A Little More on What is the Department Of Labor
+What does the Department Of Labor Do?

 The US Department of Labor aims to foster, promote and develop the wellbeing of the workers, job seekers and retired persons living in the United States.
 They work for improving the working conditions for the wage earners, advancing the opportunities for profitable employment and protecting the rights of work-related benefit.
 They help employer recruit people and encourage collective bargaining.
 The Department of Labor is responsible for administering more 180 federal laws and thousands of federal regulations.
 These laws and regulations are important for creating a healthy work atmosphere for the workers and ensure their benefits.
 Bureau of Labor Statistics (BLS), responsible for collecting and publishing labor market and economic data, is administered by the US Department of Labor.